dev-xo/remix-saas/README.md

 ### Email / Password Authentication

-Using this method is pretty straightforward, the only thing we have to know is that in order to allow the user recover its password, we'll need to use an Email Provider.
+Using this method is pretty straightforward, the only thing we have to know is that in order to allow the user recover its password, we'll need to use an Email Service.

-For this template we used [Sendinblue](https://www.sendinblue.com), an Email Provider that does not require Credit Card for registration, either use.
+For this template we'll use [Sendinblue](https://www.sendinblue.com), an Email Service that does not require Credit Card for registration, either use.
 It's limited to 300 Emails per day, but it's good enough for development propouses.
 Feel free to use [Mailgun](https://www.mailgun.com) or any other Email Service you like.

-Let's see how we can set up this service:
+Let's see how we can set it up:

 1. Create an account at [Sendinblue](https://www.sendinblue.com).
 2. Go to Menu, and click on `SMTP & API`.